Intermittency suppression in turbulence via forced light particles

 \emph{Conclusions and outlook} – We have shown that externally forced light particles can modulate turbulence through a non-trivial Lagrangian feedback mechanism.
 Using high-resolution four-way coupled simulations, we demonstrated that applying an oscillatory force to particles alters their interaction with coherent structures—most notably vortex filaments—resulting in measurable suppression of turbulence intermittency.
-This effect is strongest when the forcing frequency resonates with the Kolmogorov timescale of turbulence and when particles are preferentially concentrated due to their inertia.
+This effect is strongest when the forcing frequency resonates with the Kolmogorov timescale of turbulence, when the forcing amplitude sets a characteristic length scale comparable to the width of vortex filaments, and when particles are preferentially concentrated due to their inertia.
 Our findings indicate that turbulence modulation is not a passive outcome of particle presence but depends critically on the ability of particles to cluster in high-vorticity regions and dynamically interact with the flow.

-These findings shed new light on the intricate---but still poorly understood---relationship between vortex filaments and turbulence intermittency \cite{frisch}.
-Furthermore, our results suggest a promising paradigm for turbulence control via smart Lagrangian actuation.
-Future work could investigate optimal forcing strategies (possibly using reinforcement learning or other machine learning techniques), effects in transitional flows, where the impact may be even more pronounced than in turbulent ones, or experimental implementations using magnetically or electrically driven particles.
+These findings shed new light on the intricate---but still poorly understood---relationship between vortex filaments and turbulence intermittency~\cite{frisch}.
+For the first time, we demonstrate that turbulence intermittency can be partially suppressed through a physically realizable mechanism, without any artificial modification of the Navier–Stokes equations~\cite{buzzicotti_statistical_2020}.
+Here, the modulation emerges naturally from the coupling between externally forced light particles and the surrounding coherent structures, establishing an experimentally accessible route to controlling small-scale turbulence statistics.
+Future work could investigate optimal forcing strategies (possibly using reinforcement learning or other machine learning techniques), effects in transitional flows where the impact may be even more pronounced, or experimental implementations using magnetically or electrically driven particles.
 More broadly, this approach opens new avenues for targeted manipulation of turbulence using active embedded agents.

 \emph{Acknowledgments} - A.F. acknowledges useful discussions with Fabio Bonaccorso and Michele Buzzicotti.
 This research was supported by European Union’s HORIZON MSCA Doctoral Networks programme under Grant Agreement No. 101072344, project AQTIVATE (Advanced computing, QuanTum algorIthms and data-driVen Approaches for science, Technology and Engineering), the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme Smart-TURB (Grant Agreement No. 882340).
 This work is supported by the Netherlands Organization for Scientific Research (NWO) through the use of supercomputer facilities (Snellius) under Grant No. 2025.008.
 This publication is part of the project “Shaping turbulence with smart particles” with Project No. OCENW.GROOT.2019.031 of the research program Open Competitie ENW XL which is (partly) financed by the Dutch Research Council (NWO).